Comparison of C Sharp and Java: Built-in compound data types

 Both languages treat strings as (immutable) objects of reference type.
 In both languages, the type contains several methods to manipulate strings, parse, format, etc. In both languages regular expressions are considered an external feature and are implemented in separate classes.

 Both languages' libraries define classes for working with dates, times, time zones, and calendars in different cultures.
 Java provides java.util.Date, a mutable reference type with millisecond precision, and (since Java 8) the java.time package (including classes such as LocalDate, LocalTime, and LocalDateTime for date-only, time-only, and date-and-time values), a set of immutable reference types with nanosecond precision.
 In contrast, the C# System.DateTime is an immutable struct value type for date-and-time information with 100-nanosecond precision; the .NET 6 API also added System.DateOnly and System.TimeOnly, similar structures for date-only or time-only operations.
-C# additionally defines a System.TimeSpan type for working with time periods; Java 8 provides the java.time.Duration class for the same purpose.
+C# also defines a System.TimeSpan type for working with time periods; Java 8 provides the java.time.Duration class for the same purpose.
 Both languages support date and time arithmetic according to different cultures and time zones.

 User-defined value type (struct)

-C# allows the programmer to create user-defined value types, using the struct keyword.
+C# allows creating user-defined value types, using the struct keyword.
 Unlike classes and like the standard primitives, such value types are passed and assigned by value rather than by reference.
 They can also be part of an object (either as a field or boxed), or stored in an array without the memory indirection that normally exists for class types.

 Because value types have no notion of a null value and can be used in arrays without initialization, they always come with an implicit default constructor that essentially fills the struct memory space with zeroes.
-The programmer can only define additional constructors with one or more arguments.
+Further constructors can be defined only with one or more arguments.
 Value types do not have virtual method tables, and because of that (and the fixed memory footprint), they are implicitly sealed.
 However, value types can (and frequently do) implement interfaces.
 For example, the built-in integer types implement several interfaces.

 Apart from the built-in primitive types, Java does not include the concept of value types.